dreamtheater123/VoxEval/README.md

 Also check out our survey paper at [*Recent Advances in Speech Language Models: A Survey*](https://arxiv.org/abs/2410.03751)!

 ## News
+- **2025/03/23:** We release the evaluation code of VoxEval benchmark.
-**2025/02/26:** We release the Chain-of-Thought few-shot prompts for three mathematical reasoning subjects (Elementary Math, High School Math, and College Math) in VoxEval.
+- **2025/02/26:** We release the Chain-of-Thought few-shot prompts for three mathematical reasoning subjects (Elementary Math, High School Math, and College Math) in VoxEval.

 ## Info
 **VoxEval** is a novel speech question-answering benchmark specifically designed to assess SLMs' knowledge understanding through purely speech-based interactions.